Hurstville: Other

 The administrative offices of the Georges River Council are located in the Hurstville Civic Centre in MacMahon Street.
 This street also features a number of historic buildings such as the Friendly Pharmacy, old Fire Station, Ritz Hotel and Hurstville Museum & Gallery (formerly known as the St George Regional Museum), which houses the cake decorating collection formerly held at the Australian Cakes and Sugar Art Museum.
 Hurstville City Library is located nearby on Queens Road.

 Culture

 The St Clair Recording Studio operated for about a year from December 1965 to December 1966 and recorded the Bee Gees among other musicians.
 AC/DC played at the Hurstville Civic Centre (Marana Hall/Rivoli Hall) on eight occasions between 1974 and 1977.

-A karaoke place opened in 2011 near the Meridian Hotel, the first ever one in Hurstville.

 The Hurstville Museum & Gallery focuses on local history, art, and culture.
 According to the museum's website, it "is home to high quality exhibitions, a diverse range of public programs and a collection of approximately 5,000 objects and artworks from the local area."